-Udacity offers two courses in machine learning, each aimed at different levels of experience:
+Udacity offers three courses in machine learning, each aimed at different levels of experience:

 - Machine Learning Engineer.
-This online course is considerably more advanced than the previous, and so are the requirements.
+This online course is considerably more advanced than the previous one, and so are the requirements.
 Students who wish to take this course need to have proficiency not only in Python but also in machine learning algorithms.
-Our recommendation – start off with “Intro to Machine Learning”, and then continue with “Machine Learning Engineer”, as the two training programs complement each other perfectly.
+Our recommendation – start off with “Intro to Machine Learning” and then continue with “Machine Learning Engineer,” as the two training programs complement each other perfectly.

-Udacity’s beginner-oriented course, “Intro to Machine Learning”, will cover:
+Udacity’s beginner-oriented course, “Intro to Machine Learning,” covers:

 - Using Python & SQL for data access & analysis from different data sources.